 As online dating becomes more and more popular, the likelihood of unfortunate dating incidents understandably increases but there’s no reason to miss out on the chance to connect with someone special.
-Use these stories as inspiration to educate yourself about the risks and protect yourself against any potential tricksters out there.
+If you educate yourself about the risks, you'll be much less likely to fall for any potential tricksters out there.

 Choose a reputable UK dating site